jyutzler/Bridge-Systems/system.md

 generally with 4-card support and a side doubleton or stiff honor.
 Responder is expected to continue with a limit hand or better.

-### Reverses
+### Reverses (with Lebensohl)
-After a 1/1 bid, a reverse shows 15+ HCP, an unbalanced hand, and at least five cards in the first suit.
+After a 1/1 bid, a reverse shows a good 15+ HCP, an unbalanced hand, and at least five cards in the first suit.
-It is forcing for one round.
-Responder has two weak responses:
-   * A rebid at the two-level shows 5+ cards in the suit
-   * 2NT denies 5+ cards

-Both of these responses are forcing for one round.
-Without good support, opener will usually retreat to the first suit.
-The exception is when there is another unbid four-card suit (e.g., 5-0-4-4 distribution).
+(HCP strength can be lowered in cases of extreme distribution.)
+Bidding 2NT is the only weak response.
+It is a relay to 3♣ (pass or correct).
+In cases of extreme strength and/or distribution, Opener may bypass the relay.

 All other bids by responder are natural and forcing to game.
+A rebid of a major shows a decent 5+ card suit.
 ### Self-Splinters
 The following bids are self-splinters, showing a maximum (usually 17+ HCP), shortness, and game-forcing / slam interest:
    * A double jump-shift after a 1/1 bid